Mnemonics

 - Pelican — “PEdestrian LIght CONtrolled.”
 Pedestrians only, with a flashing amber phase.

 - Puffin — “Pedestrian User-Friendly INtelligent.”
-Sensors, no amber.
+Figures above the control box, no flashing amber.

 - Pegasus / Equestrian — Pegasus is a mythical horse.
 Horses.
 Easy.